EricBruylant/accelerator-website/index.md

 interested in being part of the founding team), and we are learning from the best
--- drawing on our connections to the [LessWrong](http://lesswrong.com/) community, the
+-- drawing on our connections to the [LessWrong](http://lesswrong.com/) community, instructors and alumni of the
 [Center for Applied Rationality](http://rationality.org/) and others.

-At the same time, we are careful to integrate people with a wide spectrum of backgrounds and expertise, and also keep in mind the need for everyone to be healthy, happy and complete human beings
+At the same time, we are careful to integrate valuable individuals with a variety of backgrounds and areas of expertise.
+We understand the need for everyone to be healthy, happy and complete human beings
 -- which (we hope) will let us avoid most of the common pitfalls.